seatable/seatable-admin-docs/manual/config/enterprise/deploy_onlyoffice_docker.md

 **SeaTable doesn't start anymore/SeaTable is no longer accessible, what can I do?**
 It is likely that there is a misconfiguration in either nginx.conf or dtable_web_settings.py.

-After docker-composing up, run 'docker exec -it seatable nginx -t`to check the nginx configuration.
+After docker-composing up, run `docker exec -it seatable nginx -t` to check the nginx configuration.
 If the nginx configuration is invalid, the output will tell you.

 If nginx shows no error, enter the seatable container and start seatable manually: